Progressive wear of the meniscus, mechanical symptoms and management strategies

 They frequently concern the medial meniscus, more mechanically stressed.
 These lesions can develop progressively and be accompanied by cartilage changes.

-The symptoms are usually progressives and can fluctuate over time.
-The pain is often mechanical in nature, appearing during exertion and decreasing at rest.
+Symptoms are usually progressive and may fluctuate over time.
+The pain is often mechanical in nature, appearing during exertion and decreasing with rest.

 The most common signs include:

-- a localized pain on the inner or outer side of the knee,
+- pain localized on the inner or outer side of the knee,

 - discomfort during prolonged walking, climbing stairs, or squatting,

-- sometimes a sensation of being stuck or hanging.
+- sometimes a feeling of being blocked or stuck.

 Unlike traumatic injuries, blockages are often intermittent and less abrupt.